 If you follow a stepped-care approach, you may not need treatment by a psychologist, as you can start with self-help.
 I would have used a stepped care approach when working in the UK, and see that the HSE adopts the same.
 The idea of this type of working is to do with resources, efficiency and cost, for example, it does not make sense to use all the resources of a mental health team to help someone with mild anxiety, self- help may suffice.
 The National Institute for Health and Care Excellence (NICE for short) gives guidance on a Stepped Care Approach, which suggests

-If anxiety interferes with your work, relationships, or overall well-being despite self-help efforts, seek professional guidance.
+If anxiety interferes with your work, relationships, or overall well-being despite self-help efforts, I recommend reading how to get help for anxiety in Ireland.

 Diagnosis